 The Small Intestine

 Copyright © Nucleus Medical Media, Inc.

-A CTE may be used to help find the cause of problems in the intestines such as: SwellingBleedingTumorsAbscesses, which are infected pocketsFistula, which is an abnormal passageway between two areas of the body that normally do not connectObstruction in intestine
+A CTE may be used to help find the cause of problems in the intestines such as: SwellingBleedingTumorsAbscesses, which are infected pocketsFistula, which is an abnormal passageway between 2 areas of the body that normally do not connectObstruction in the intestine

 Complications are rare.
 If you are planning to have a CTE scan, your doctor will review a list of possible complications.